Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 Our improved Meeting algorithm is given below as Algorithm~\ref{f:4}.
 It begins by testing for the presence of another searcher, followed by some consistency tests, and an EXPLORE phase, which are essentially the same as in the previous algorithm.
 It then proceeds with a PATROL phase, which is more complex than the old one.
 Note that Algorithm~\ref{f:2} already solves the Meeting problem with two searchers if the polygon is not rotationally symmetric (i.e., for $\sigma=1$).
 So, in this special case, our improved algorithm works exactly as the previous one.
 In the following, we will therefore assume that the polygon is rotationally symmetric, and we will discuss only the new PATROL phase.

 \paragraph{Selecting the pivot vertex.} Let $P$ be the polygon in which the two searchers operate.
 Upon ending the EXPLORE phase, a searcher does some pre-processing on the polygon.
 First it picks a pivot vertex of $P$.
 To do so, it selects a \emph{similarity class} of vertices $C$ that are closest to the center of the polygon in a similarity-invariant way.
 A similarity class is a set of vertices that are equivalent up to similarity.
 This means that both searchers will select the same class of vertices $C$ (assuming they have a correct picture of $P$ in memory).
-If the symmetricity of $P$ is $\sigma$, then $C$ has size either $\sigma$ or $2\sigma$.
+If the symmetricity of $P$ is $\sigma$, then $C$ has size either $\sigma$ or $2\sigma$: indeed, the points of $C$ must be either the vertices of a regular $\sigma$-gon or of two rotated copies of a regular $\sigma$-gon.
 Each searcher then arbitrarily picks a pivot vertex in this class and stores it in its persistent memory.

 \paragraph{Augmenting the polygon.} The next step is to augment $P$ with some extra edges.
-Note that the vertices of $C$ (as defined in the previous paragraph) form an equiangular polygon $Q$ around the center of $P$.
+Note that the vertices of $C$ (as defined in the previous paragraph) form an equiangular polygon $Q$ around the center of $P$ (a polygon is \emph{equiangular} if all its internal angles are equal).
 In particular, $Q$ is convex.
 Since the center of $P$ is not in a hole, $Q$ is completely contained in $P$, i.e., it intersects the boundary of $P$ only at the vertices.
 We call each of the connected components of $P\setminus Q$ a \emph{branch} of $P$.
 For each axis of symmetry $\ell$ of a branch that is also an axis of symmetry of $P$, we cut the branch along $\ell$.
 This operation may merge different connected components of the boundary of $P$, reducing the number of its holes.
 However, it is easy to see that it cannot disconnect $P$, because we cut only along axes of symmetry, and we leave the central area $Q$ uncut.

 If some holes are remaining in the branches, we resolve them by further cutting $P\setminus Q$ along some segments, chosen in a similarity-invariant way, whose endpoints are collinear with the center of $P$.
 We do so without disconnecting any branch.
 Note that, since these segments are ``radial'', they cannot intersect each other or the axes of $P$.